peacetheboy/EcoPower-Logistics-Project-With-.Net-Core-Web-API/README.md

 ## Introduction
 The EcoPower Logistics Project centers around enhancing the supervision of logistical activities, particularly for the distribution of solar energy commodities.
 This initiative encompasses the development of a .Net Core Web API, which interfaces with a database to streamline the handling of logistics information effectively.

+## Branching strategies to be used

+We follow a feature branching strategy to manage code changes effectively.
+This strategy allows for parallel development while maintaining code quality and minimizing conflicts.

+### Branch Types

+1. **Main Branch:** The `main` (or `master`) branch holds the stable and deployable code.
+It should always reflect the production-ready state.

+2. **Feature Branches:** For each new feature, bug fix, or enhancement, create a new branch based on `main`.
+Use descriptive names that reflect the feature or issue being addressed (e.g., `feature/user-authentication`, `bugfix/data-validation`).

+3. **Pull Requests:** When your feature is ready for review, open a pull request from your feature branch to `main`.
+This allows for code review, discussion, and testing before merging.

 ## Project Objectives
 ### The main objectives of this project are as follows: